 The General Naval Prefecture has jurisdiction over all port activities.
 As the river authority, it has competence to control the entry and exit of all vessels to monitor compliance with local laws and regulations.
 It also inspects docks and piers to monitor loading and discharging operations, and determines the order of entry, departure, berthing, anchoring and the placement of vessels in port.

-Among its duties, the General Naval Prefecture provides public services within ports and maintains harbours and channels, keeping them clean, safe and to depth, removing any obstacles that may interrupt navigation.
+The duties of the General Naval Prefecture include the provision of public services within ports and maintaining harbours and channels, keeping them clean, safe and to depth, removing any obstacles that may interrupt navigation.
 The Prefecture also provides assistance to assure the rights of the Treasury when the customs authorities require its policing services, executes court orders for the arrest and seizure of ships, and monitors compliance with health regulations.

 iii Registration and classification

 The procedure for registration of ships used to be extremely bureaucratic in Paraguay.
-In 2014, the government issued a new regulation aiming at speeding up registration.
-Currently, the process starts with the Directorate General of the Merchant Marine, which issues a decision on the proposed registration.
-If favourable, the opinion is then elevated for final consideration by the Ministry of Public Works and Communications, which issues the resolution incorporating the ship into the Paraguayan fleet and grants the right to use the Paraguayan flag.
-Once this resolution is obtained, the owner must go to the General Naval Prefecture to gain a certificate of registration and finally, with the resolution and the certificate, the owner requests the registration of the ship ownership title before the Public Records Office.
+In 2014, the government issued a new regulation aiming at speeding up the process.
+Currently, it starts with the Directorate General of the Merchant Marine, which issues a decision on the proposed registration.
+If favourable, the opinion is then elevated for final consideration by the Ministry of Public Works and Communications, which issues the resolution incorporating the ship into the Paraguayan fleet and grants the right to use the Paraguay flag.
+Once this resolution is obtained, the owner must go to the General Naval Prefecture for a certificate of registration and finally, with the resolution and the certificate, the owner requests the registration of the ship ownership title before the Public Records Office.